tverhoken/stryker-diff-runner/README.md

 ### Installation

-This module required stryker and stryker-api on your project to work.
+This module required `@stryker-mutator/core` and `@stryker-mutator/api` on your project to work.
 Install it and these dependencies like so :

 ```
-$ npm add stryker stryker-api stryker-diff-runner
+$ npm add @stryker-mutator/core @stryker-mutator/api stryker-diff-runner
 ```

 ### Usage